ontodev/robot/docs/export.md

 These tags should not be used with the following default columns: `LABEL`, `ID`, or `IRI` as they will not change the rendered values.

+These tags can be used for object and annotation property columns as well.
+When using these tags with annotation properties, the value in the cell will only change if the annotation value is an IRI.
+For literals, the annotation value will always be rendered the same, no matter what the tag is.

 ### Preparing the Ontology

 When exporting details on classes using object or data properties, we recommend running [reason](/reason), [relax](/relax), and [reduce](/reduce) first.
 You can also create a subset of entities using [remove](/remove) or [filter](/filter).